 (Also see "Fee Waivers for Senior Citizens" in the Fees and Expenses chapter.)

-You may obtain additional information on eligibility requirements for financial assistance, and the criteria used to distribute aid among eligible applicants who enroll at Cal State East Bay, from Planning, Enrollment Management, and Student Affairs, or the Financial Aid Department.
+You may obtain additional information on eligibility requirements for financial assistance, and the criteria used to distribute aid among eligible applicants who enroll at Cal State East Bay, from the Financial Aid Department.

-Seniors should apply for graduation one term in advance of the term in which they intend to graduate.
-Be sure to consult your academic department regarding fulfillment of major requirements, and the Academic Advising and Career Education Center regarding the fulfillment of General Education requirements.
-Degree audits are available online through MyCSUEB.
-Students with questions regarding their online audit should consult Planning, Enrollment Management, and Student Affairs.
-You must apply for graduation by the end of the Late Add period of the quarter prior to your final quarter.
-(Late filing causes graduation to be delayed.)
+Students must apply for graduation by the end of the Late Add period of the quarter prior to the term in which they intend to graduate (late filing causes graduation to be delayed.)
+Undergraduate students should consult their academic department regarding fulfillment of major requirements, and the Academic Advising and Career Education Center regarding the fulfillment of General Education requirements.
 For complete information, see the Baccalaureate Degree Information chapter.
-Final graduation evaluation or "check-out" is typically completed within three months following the posting of grades from your final quarter of attendance.
-Diplomas are typically printed and mailed 4-6 weeks following the completion of final graduation evaluation and the posting of your degree.
+Graduate students should consult with their faculty advisor.
+Final graduation evaluation or "check-out" is typically completed within two months following the posting of grades from the student's final quarter of attendance.
+Diplomas are typically printed and mailed 4-6 weeks following the posting of the degree.

 Enrolled students have the option of living on campus in the Pioneer Heights Student Apartments/Suites.
-First-time freshmen meeting the established criteria are guaranteed housing.
+First-time freshmen meeting the established criteria receive priority when assignments are made.
 (See below.)
 All other space reservations are provided on a first-come, first-served basis.

 On-Campus Housing (Pioneer Heights)